emo-bon/hackathon2022/handson_instructions.md

-# Instructions for the hands-on session of the EMO BON hackathon 2022
+# Instructions for the hands-on session of the DUTH msc class 2025

 ## Data Provenance